syntax-syndicate/ai-podcast-creator/README.md

 - [x] Script and branch generation with **ChatGPT**
 - [x] Text-to-speech with **ElevenLabs**
 - [x] Merging segment audios into final audio
-- [ ] Analyzing books and creating podcasts based on it
+- [x] Analyzing content and creating podcasts based on it
 - [ ] Add section for trending AI tools (for collaborations)

 ## Running Locally